walkthetalk/zircon/docs/kernel_cmdline.md

 Randomization.

 ## bootsvc.next=\<bootfs path\>

 Controls what program is executed by bootsvc to continue the boot process.
 If this is not specified, the default next program will be used.

+Arguments to the program can optionally be specified using a comma separator between the program and individual arguments.
+For example, 'bootsvc.next=bin/mybin,arg1,arg2'.

 ## devmgr\.epoch=\<seconds\>